 A side note: if you haven’t been able to tolerate low fat milk in the past, don’t write off dairy just yet.
 Try the real stuff before you cross it off the list.
 How about melted butter over roasted nuts or some Greek yogurt with a bit of fruit?
 Or maybe you’re up for good cheese (raw is better if you can get your hands on some) and wine after dinner.
 Cream?
 What can’t you add cream to?
 I’m a sucker for a really good cream sauce over chicken or seafood, and don’t get me started on bisque soup.

 Here’s where Primal friendly oils come in especially handy.
 A really good olive oil will take fresh spinach or salad greens to a whole new level.
 Avocado oil and sea salt over fresh tomatoes is heaven if I ever tasted it.
+Grab a bottle of Primal Kitchen Avocado Oil to make this suggestion your own.
 Whether it’s a splash of macadamia nut oil on a salad or a tablespoon of goose fat in a stew, fat can be a finishing touch like no other.
 I’m talking layers of flavor, people!

 So, I hope I was able to offer a little inspiration for this strenuous endeavor.
 Now seriously, who’s up for lunch?

 Thanks for reading today, everybody.
-Be sure to share your own ideas for savoring more fat in your Primal Blueprint diet.
+Be sure to share your own ideas for savoring more fat in your diet.